MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/clear-browsing-data.md

 ---
 # Clear Browsing Data

 The Clear Browsing Data API allows you to programmatically clear space in the user data folder for a profile.
 These methods clear selected browsing data that is stored in the user data folder of a WebView2 app.
+For example, you can delete browsing data when a user signs out, to clear space in the user data folder.

 You can:
 *  Clear all browsing data.